 Methane Guiding Principles Masterclass - eLearning

 Providing access to energy, while addressing global climate change, is one of the greatest challenges of the 21st century.
 Natural gas plays a major role in meeting global energy demand today.
-Since natural gas consists mainly of methane, a potent greenhouse gas, it ss part in the transition to a low carbon future will be influenced by the extent to which the oil and gas supply chain reduces its methane emissions.
+Since natural gas consists mainly of methane, a potent greenhouse gas, its part in the transition to a low carbon future will be influenced by the extent to which the oil and gas supply chain reduce its methane emissions.

 This course is intended to help you understand methane emissions and learn how best to mitigate them through our nine intended learning outcomes from the course: